-Portfolio: about.me/chacal/ This site includes occasional ramblings by carolyn rhea drapes (chacal la chaise), Lecturer with a MA, ABD PhD in Rhetoric and Writing Studies at UTEP.
+Portfolio: about.me/chacal/ This site includes occasional ramblings by carolyn rhea drapes (chacal la chaise), Designer, photographer, artist.
+MA, ABD PhD, Rhetoric and Writing Studies, UTEP.
 Social media: Flickr, Tumblr, Twitter and Instagram.

 Tuesday, November 06, 2018